top of page

 Includes Daily Seesaw updates and one conference per semester

-Our relationship-focused ratio is 5 children or less to 1 teacher, with a classroom size of 10 students or less
+Our relationship-focused ratio is 5 children to 1 teacher

 Curriculum includes but is not limited to: